neighbourhoodie/stf-php-ansible/README.md

 bin/auth-jump0
 ```

-This creates an SSH control channel to jumphost0 that will remain valid for 4 hours.
+This creates an SSH control channel to `jumphost0` that will remain valid for 4 hours.
 Re-run this when connections start failing after 4 hours.
+The 4 hour timeout can be adjusted in `etc/ssh_config_jump0` and `etc/ssh_config_jump1` respectively.

 There is a corresponding `bin/auth-jump1`.